Policies

 Within the nursery we:

-- ● Have a whistleblowing policy that enables team members to discuss confidentially any concerns about their colleagues
+- Have a whistleblowing policy that enables team members to discuss confidentiality any concerns about their colleagues

-Some behaviours that may cause concern and will be investigated further include:
+Some behaviors that may cause concern and will be investigated further include:

 Procedures to be followed: